Land Matters Podcast

 López saluted the Lincoln Institute’s long-running Latin America program for prompting informed discussion of land use issues in the region.
 “There’s a huge network of people thinking, researching, innovating, putting out these debates, which is incredibly important,” she said.
 “I cannot tell you how important, how useful has been all the things that you taught me before throughout the years on land value capturing, for example, on land use development, on being aware of how land and urban value is created.”

-In this 75th anniversary year, the interview with López is the latest Q&A with chief executives in cities that share some history with the Lincoln Institute.
+In this 75th anniversary year, the interview with López (also available as a Land Lines article) is the latest Q&A with chief executives in cities that share some history with the Lincoln Institute.
 Previous interviews feature the mayors of Cleveland, where founder John C. Lincoln got his start; Phoenix, where he founded the Lincoln Foundation 75 years ago; and Cambridge, site of the Lincoln Institute’s headquarters since 1974.

 Anthony Flint is a senior fellow at the Lincoln Institute of Land Policy, host of the Land Matters podcast, and a contributing editor of Land Lines.

 Image: Bogotá Mayor Claudia López.
 Credit: Mayor's Office of Bogotá